GaLenN3228/colos/README.md

 ## About app

-COLOS is an application for tracking your shipments.
-Also, different roles could work in this application, such as a dispatch operator, a regular user, and a project client.
+COLOS is an application for your shipments tracking.
+There are different roles in app such as a dispatch operator, regular user, and project client.
 The functionality for each role has been limited or expanded depending on the role.
-Each shipment can be tracked on a map, with an accurate calculation of its location and a history of movement
+Each shipment can be tracked on a map with an accurate location calculation and movement history

 ## 🛠 App languages
 Mobile app: Dart and flutter<br />